 - To set up a grace period for your employees, check the box next to In/Out Rounding and enter a time interval.
 For example, a commonly used interval is 15 minutes: employee time punches will be rounded either up or down, depending on the nearest 15 minute time interval.
 In other words: clocking in at 8:07AM rounds DOWN to 8AM, while clocking in at 8:08AM rounds UP to 8:15AM.

-- Autolunch should be enabled if you don't want employees having to clock out and back in for lunch each day.
-To enable autolunch, check the box then enter a value for how long your employees need to work before they get a lunch break.
+To enable auto lunch, check the box then enter a value for how long your employees need to work before they get a lunch break.
 Then, enter how long their lunch period should be and hit Save at the bottom.

-- Once saved, all employees in this group will have these rules applied to their time punches moving forward.
+Once saved, all employees in this group will have these rules applied to their time punches moving forward or your employees will have the "Meal Break" button when clocking in/out.
 It will not affect time punches made before you edited the policy group.

 Calculating Overtime Biweekly